rhythmagency/formulate/plain-javascript/render-form.md

 title: Rendering a Form Using Formulate's Plain JavaScript Template
 ---

+# AngularJS Template Alternative

+If you are using the AngularJS template rather than the plain JavaScript template, see: [Render AngularJS Form](/angularjs/render-form)

 # Plain JavaScript Template

 Note that this page only applies to the plain JavaScript template (i.e., it does not apply to the AngularJS template).